sinatra/sinatra.github.com/faq.markdown

 For rendering the templates matching the desired locale, we will need to extend the `find_template` method.
-Indeed it will to select the first template matching one of the prefered locale, template being suffixed by the name of the locale
+Indeed it will need to select the first template matching one of the prefered user locale, templateq being suffixed by the name of the locale

     helpers do